Kia tü tënei marae hei taonga mo ngä tängata katoa, me te whakaörite i ngä tikanga tino ätaahua o Aotearoa me ngä iwi ö ngä hau e whä.

 Canterbury earthquakes

-Nga Hau E Wha National Marae has been host to a variety of organisations since the 2011 earthquakes.
+Nga Hau E Wha National Marae has been host to a variety of organizations since the 2011 earthquakes.